merely-useful/py-rse/py-jupyter.md

 You also don't have to worry about accidentally misplacing braces within the JSON file, which would cause the notebook to fail to render.

-Jupytext is a JupyterLab extension that enables saving of notebook in plain text formats, such as Markdown.
+Jupytext is a JupyterLab extension that can automatically save Jupyter notebooks in plain text formats, such as Markdown.
 The plain text notebook is two-way synced with the `.ipynb` file, so that when either of the files change,